- Foliage color, lack of flowering or overall vigor can be signs of when fertilizer is needed.

 - Then water the area.
 There's no need to refill the holes with soil.

-Using these guidelines for making the holes, the following gives you a short-cut way to determine how much of several common fertilizers to place in each.
+Using these guidelines for making the holes, the following gives you a short-cut to determine how much fertilizer to place in each.

 The amount of fertilizer to use per hole will vary depending on formulation.
 To get approximately two pounds actual nitrogen per 1,000 square feet, use: